delight-im/NationSoccer/README.md

 ## License

-The Java source code of this project (but not libraries and media files mentioned above) have been released under the following license:
+The Java source code of this project, located in folder "NationSoccer" of this repository, have been released under the following license.
+This does not apply to the libraries and media files mentioned above.

 ```
-    Nation Soccer for Android
+    Nation Soccer
     Copyright (C) 2013 delight.im

     This program is free software: you can redistribute it and/or modify